Jendnice/To_Have_And_To_Honeymoon/notes.md

     4. Read article Corinna sent you (in your Slack.)
     5. If you didn't add Update to Location and/or Experience, or Delete to Experience, make sure you know how to do these!
     5. Watch ES6 video by Cernan.
+    6. Watch video on post fetching.
+(Know what's happening here and try to figure out why "data" doesn't need to be read explicitly at end of both post fetch requests.
+Try Toy Tale video, Rails API, or any others.)
     6. Watch Rails API, debugging, and any others.
     7. Watch at least the 3.5 hours Udemy video.
 (Maybe the whole course?)